su8code/ethioclicks-javaapp/project/our-sample-program.md

 ```

-#### step 4. open the `JavaDatabaseClass.java` and Edit the Credentials( the username as well as the password used to connect with your MySQL Server)
+#### step 4. open the `JavaDatabaseClass.java` and Edit the Credentials accordingly (set the username as well as the password used to connect with your MySQL Server)
-#### step 5:  after you finish editing the credentials run the project.
+#### step 5:  after editing the credentials make sure you have started your MySQL Server and `Run` the project.

-#### Successfully Running the project the Output of the sample program will look like as follows
+#### Successfully Running the project the Output of the sample program will look as follows

 <br />
 #### The Main Screen